FriendUPCloud/friendup/Readme.md

-Friend Unifying Platform version 1.2-RC1
+Friend Unifying Platform version 1.2-RC2
 ========================================

-We are happy to announce the release of FriendUP version 1.2 Release Candidate 1.
+We are happy to announce the release of FriendUP version 1.2 Release Candidate 2.
 Please check out our press release here:

+**NB:** This branch is not yet stable, and is currently under development.

 [Press release on Medium.com](https://medium.com/@hogne.titlestad/friend-software-labs-releases-friendup-v1-2-release-candidate-637d7bf800d4)